02 August 2023

 Now that you can see it makes sense to create your own educational platform, let’s see how it can be used for an eLearning website development.

 Work on any MVP starts from a detailed elaboration of a business owner’s vision of the project and why their product must be available one the market.
 You will begin with creating a list of the most critical features to go live.
-You can create an MVP requirements list for an EdTech project on your own or you can request assistance from your software development partner.
+You can create an MVP requirements list for an EdTech project on your own or request assistance from your e-learning development partner.

 Read also: EdTech Market Trends That Disrupt Education in 2021